steine/QuestForGloriousCode/README.md

 #### I: Interface Segregation

 #### D: Dependency Inversion
+A Class should not create its dependencies, it should get them as input.
 ### DRY

 ## Design patterns
 ### Repository pattern
+### Factory pattern

 ## Frameworks
 ### .NET MVC